 Cyber bullying is rife on the internet and most young people will experience it or see it at some time.
 In a recent national bullying survey, 56% of young people said they have seen others be bullied online and 42% have felt unsafe online.
 Cyber bullying can happen 24 hours a day, 7 days a week and it can go viral very fast.

 For more information on cyber bullying, visit www.bullying.co.uk

-On 13th April 2016, all staff will be attending the latest ‘Prevent’ training in partnership with the Grange School and Twynham Learning Partnership in order to up-skill staff relating to radicalisation and extremism.
-Staff will extend their safeguarding knowledge and understanding in this area as required by the Counter Terrorism and Security Act.
+All staff attended the latest ‘Prevent’ training in partnership with the Grange School and Twynham Learning Partnership in order to up-skill staff relating to radicalisation and extremism.
+Staff will continue to extend their safeguarding knowledge and understanding in this area as required by the Counter Terrorism and Security Act.

 Support for Parents and Carers